What is juxtaposition? Here’s a quick and simple definition:

 Here's how to pronounce juxtaposition: juck-stuh-puh-zish-uhn

 Because juxtaposition is such a broad concept, covering the contrast created between all sorts of different things when placed in close proximity, there are a number of terms that overlap with it or fall under its broader umbrella.
-Three of the most common of these terms are antithesis, and oxymoron.,
+Three of the most common of these terms are foil, antithesis, and oxymoron.

-Ais one specific form of juxtaposition having to do with contrasts between characters.
+A foil is one specific form of juxtaposition having to do with contrasts between characters.
 When a writer creates two characters that possess opposite characteristics, it's often with the intention of highlighting some specific about one or both of the characters by juxtaposing their qualities.
 Such characters are foils of one another.
 The tortoise and the hare, from the famous folk tale, are examples of foils.

 "Juxtaposition" describes the writer's action of placing these two characters next to one another for the purposes of comparing them, while foil is a word that describes the characters themselves (the hare is a foil to the tortoise, and vice-versa).